European History - From Prehistory To 19TH Century

 The

 Muslims.
-The peninsular was conquered by Muslims in 711 AD.
+The Peninsular was conquered by Muslims in 711 AD.
 The initial efforts

 started in 1085 AD with the recapture of Toledo.
 After that, it took more than